-All 2.0 litre engine vehicles are fitted with traction control as standard.
+All 2.0 litre petrol and diesel-engine vehicles are fitted with traction control as standard.
 The system will intervene to prevent wheel spin, by automatically reducing the power output from the engine and applying braking to individual wheels.

 This improves acceleration, particularly on surfaces with uneven friction, for example, one wheel on ice the other on tarmac.